Karbalaa Islamic Education Center: Activities

 There are prayer services daily in the evening, and on Fridays at noon and in the evening.
 Other activities at the center include women's meetings, which are held in conjunction with similar woman's groups from other nearby mosques, including the Islamic Center of America, and the Islamic Institute of Knowledge.
 The center sponsors occasional religious discussions, "Meeting for Better Understanding," at which times Christians and Muslims come together to exchange ideas on different topics from the two groups' perspectives in order to promote understanding and tolerance.
 Discussion topics have included the unity of God, the nature of sin and morality, and the truth of Bible and the Qur'an.
 The Karbalaa Education Center sponsors a weekend school for children with classes in Arabic, the Qur'an, and Arabic culture and history.

 In the community

 There is a museum dedicated to Islam, and a library with books and newspapers in Arabic.
-The center serves a vital function in the community by sponsoring Iraqi refugees and helping these newly arrivals to adjust to life in the United States and become oriented to the Detroit community.
+The center serves a vital function in the community by sponsoring Iraqi refugees and helping these new arrivals to adjust to life in the United States and become oriented to the Detroit community.
 In addition, it provides a link to other mosques in the area, thereby keeping the community tightly knit and reinforcing Middle Eastern culture.